jazware/jazco-dev/_posts/2024-01-10-golang-and-epoll.md

 ## The V2 Dataplane

-We chose to build the V2 Dataplane as a Golang service on top of ScyllaDB and Redis.
+We chose to build the V2 Dataplane as a Go service on top of ScyllaDB and Redis.

 We have a Scylla cluster running on our own hardware in a datacenter, along with a number of dense compute nodes for backend services.